Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 The sword is a long, edged piece of formed metal used in various civilisations worldwide, mainly as a thrusting or cutting weapon and occasionally for clubbing.

-The word sword is derived from the Old English’ sweord’, a Proto-Indo-European root ‘swer’ meaning “to wound, to cut”.
+The word sword is derived from the Old English’ sword, a Proto-Indo-European root ‘sewer’ meaning “to wound, to cut”.

-A sword is basically made up of a hilt and a blade, commonly with one or two edges for attacking and cutting and a point for force.
-Swordsmanship’s basic goal and physics have lasted somewhat constant through the centuries.
-Still, the actual techniques differ among cultures and generations due to the differences in blade design and intent.
+A sword consists of a hilt and a blade, commonly with one or two edges for attacking and cutting and a point for force.
+Swordsmanship’s primary goal and physics have remained somewhat constant throughout the centuries.
+Still, the actual techniques differ among cultures and generations due to blade design and intent differences.

 Unlike the bow or lance, the sword is an entirely military weapon, and that’s why it is a symbol of warfare in many cultures.
-The various names of swords in literature, mythology, and history reflect the high status of the weapon.
+The various names of swords in literature, mythology, and history reflect the weapon’s high status.

 Swords can be made with single or double-bladed edges.
 The blade can be made straight or curved.